TerrainNet: Visual Modeling of Complex Terrain for High-speed, Off-road Navigation: Experiments

 \textbf{Lift-Splat-Shoot.} LSS~\cite{philion2020lift} implicitly learns to predict a per-pixel depth map and splats the features along each depth ray, weighted by the depth distribution.
 Since vanilla LSS cannot predict elevation, we modified LSS to compute the terrain embedding in the same way as \bevnet{}.
 The main difference between LSS and \bevnet{} is that \bevnet{} has explicit depth supervision and does a ``one-hot'' splat of terrain embeddings onto the map.

-\textbf{SimpleBEV.} SimpleBEV~\cite{harley2022simple} performs forward projection with a uniform splat of image features without considering per-pixel depth.
+\textbf{SimpleBEV.} SimpleBEV~\cite{harley2023simple} performs forward projection with a uniform splat of image features without considering per-pixel depth.
 While it has been shown to outperform LSS and many other strong methods for on-road driving, it is not clear if the same holds for \emph{off-road} driving where the terrain is not flat.
 We use a grid resolution of $128\times 128\times 32$ to cover a 3D volume of $51.2~\mathrm{m} \times 51.2~\mathrm{m} \times 51.2~\mathrm{m}$.
 (Using a larger $z$-resolution would make the memory consumption and training time prohibitive.)

 We evaluate two versions of our system: the single-frame \bevnet{} and \bevnet{}-TA (i.e., with a temporal aggregation layer).
 For a fair comparison, LSS and SimpleBEV use the same image backbone and inpainting net as \bevnet{} with the same hyperparameters for training.
+We also train a RGB-only version of TerrainNet, LSS, and SimpleBEV by removing the input depth.